ESGF/esgf-user-support/docs/faq.rst

 Do I have to have a user account to search for data?
 ----------------------------------------------------
 You don't need an account to search for data on a public project.
-You will need an account to download data.
+You will need an account to download data from some data projects or to use the data cart feature.
 You should get an account on the node you wish to download data from.

 Do I need to join the project serving the data?